It is recommended that you read through this to get a better idea of what goes on in the troop, and many of the important parts of Boy Scouts.

 Our troop is a scout run troop consisting of several scout patrols.
 Each patrol is made up of scouts of different ages and ranks.

-The current Patrols (As of August 2017) are Polish Chicken, Cacti, Dragonfruit, Black Dragon Patrols.
-There is also one temporary patrol for new scouts that have just joined and have yet to be placed into other patrols.
+The current Patrols (As of May 2023) are Super Polish Chickens, Cacti, Irish Cookies.
+There is also one temporary patrol for new scouts that have just joined and have yet to be placed into other patrols and their name is Young Bloods.

 Patrols often work together, especially during campouts, including making/eating their food, participating in team-based events, and much more.

-SIGN UP SHEETS: Each week during the meeting there may be sign-up sheets on the counter by the kitchen window.
+Each week during the meeting there are sign-up sheets on the counter by the kitchen window.
 Scouts MUST be responsible to check these papers and sign-up for upcoming events (camping etc.).
-Often, information for these events are sent via e-mail/Trooptrack, but not always!
+Often, information for these events are sent via e-mail/Scoutbook, but not always!

 The most important book for scouting – keep it safe, dry, and in good quality, since you will need this until your last day of scouting.
 Bring it to every scout meeting/camping trip/summer camp, since it can help you a lot!
 Parents should be familiar enough with this book in order to help your scout.